Guide to tuning the N54 engine from BMW

 N54 Camshaft upgrades

-When set up correctly you'll get more lift and longer durations, allowing the engine to utilize more air & fuel.
+So when set up correctly you'll get more lift and longer durations, allowing the engine to utilize more air & fuel.
+But bear in mind you need to have enough clearance inside the engine otherwise the valves will crash into the piston crown.

-Competition cams, increase the top end band but as a result, the car will not idle smoothly and low end power nearly always suffers.
+NB: Competition cams, increase the top end power band but as a result, the car will not idle smoothly and low end power nearly always suffers.

 The engine timing and fuelling also have an effect on the power gains you'll get.